2000 Kentucky Democratic presidential primary: Procedure

-Kentucky was one of three states to vote on May 23, 2000, in the Democratic primaries, along with Alabama and Idaho, which was non-binding and did not have any effect on the nomination.
+Kentucky was one of three states to vote on May 23, 2000, in the Democratic primaries, along with Arkansas and Idaho, which was non-binding and did not have any effect on the nomination.

 The polls were originally scheduled to be open from 6:00 a.m. until 6:00 p.m. local time.
 In the closed primary, candidates had to meet a threshold of 15 percent at the congressional district or statewide level in order to be considered viable.
 The 49 pledged delegates to the 2000 Democratic National Convention were allocated proportionally on the basis of the results of the primary.
 Of these, between 4 and 8 were allocated to each of the state's 6 congressional districts and another 6 were allocated to party leaders and elected officials (PLEO delegates), in addition to 11 at-large delegates.

-The delegation also included 8 unpledged PLEO delegates: 6 members of the Democratic National Committee, one representative from Congress, Ken Lucas, the governor Paul Patton.
+The delegation also included 8 unpledged PLEO delegates: 6 members of the Democratic National Committee, one representative from Congress, Ken Lucas, and Governor Paul Patton.